 Are there free drug rehab centers in Oklahoma?

-There are several drug rehab centers in Oklahoma that accept Medicaid, Medicare or have other low-cost or state-financed treatment payment options.
+There are several drug rehab centers in Oklahoma that accept Medicare or have other low-cost or state-financed treatment payment options.

 Oklahoma residents enrolled in Medicaid or Medicare can find an affordable treatment option for alcoholism or drug addiction, as these government-run programs are required to cover the basic conditions of substance abuse treatment and recovery.
 Medicaid and Medicare are also required to cover some behavioral health services.